pulkit-vs/ui-builder/README.md

 }
 ```

-## How to change a color of a title on clicked of a checkbox
+## How to change a color of a title on click of a checkbox
 ```
 {
       type: 'checkbox',